sbna/git-course/README.md

 In this exercise we continue to work with the previous local repository.

- - 1.2.1 Create a remote empty repository
+ - 1.2.1 Create a remote empty repository on Github ( read the user-guide web page [Create a Repo](https://help.github.com/articles/create-a-repo/) )
  - 1.2.2 Check if your local repo has remote repos linked

          git remote -v